Saurabh-Mudgal/IEEE-Python_Workshop-2018/Script.md

 ### Finance

-Finance industry, for example, can save large chunks of time by using pre-written python codes to carry out calculations and tabulations.
+Finance industry can save large chunks of time by using pre-written python codes to carry out calculations and tabulations.
 In addition to the arithmetic operators, python also has a large set of mathmatical functions that it can apply to input data.
 Hpwever, due to the very nature of programming a problem persists.
 An over-simplified of the codes is presented below.

 By applying simple logic we will know that 0.1  0.1 + 0.1 - 0.3 will be equal to zero.
 However, if this operation is carried out in python it will result in a value that is very close to zero but not exactly zero.
 This is because computer programmes save 0.1 accurate upto say 15 decimal points depending upon the value type.
 However after 15 decimal points there are random numbers filled in to infinity which vary from 0-9.
 Computer programmes trade of accuracy for higher precision.
 To solve this issue while financing or doing calculations involving money we use this statement: